garydoranjr/pyemd/README.md

 `distance='precomputed'`, then a precomputed distance matrix is expected to be supplied to the optional argument `D`.

+Finally, PyEMD can also return the flows between the two samples that are used to compute the distance.
+If the `return_flows` argument is `True`, then two arguments, the distance an array of the flows, are returned.

 See the docstring for a more formal description of the functionality.
 In MATLAB, the functionality is essentially the same; see the help for details.